CyberSecKat/CyberSecKat/README.md

 😄 Pronouns: she/her

 ⚡ Fun fact: Did you know attacks on Internet of Things (IoT) devices are projected to double by 2025?
 Let's get prepared!
-This version maintains your original message while adding some polish and clarity.
-How

 <!---
 CyberSecKat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.